RoscoeTheDog/Samplify/README.md

 # Samplify

 Samplify is a tool aimed to help content creators organize their media libraries in an easily structured and customizable way through use of templated models.
-Users can choose to process media assets to various output directories by tagging folders with keywords, reg-ex patterns, or media metadata attributes.
+Users can choose to process different types of media to various output locations by tagging folders with keywords, reg-ex patterns, or media metadata attributes.
 Samplify monitors specified folders for changes and will process them according to your configurations.
 FFmpeg is used for most audio/video processing but the PIL library is used for image processing.

 Samplify is written in Python and has a fair amount of package dependencies.
 More information on setup and installation of these will be coming soon.